-For more information, refer to Appendix Auto Provisioning Flowchart.
+For more information, refer to Appendix Auto Provisioning Flowchart on page 13.

 Appendix Auto Provisioning Flowchart

 The following shows the flowchart for provisioning Yealink IP phones using the encrypted configuration file (taking the Common CFG file as an example).
 The way the IP phone processes the MAC-Oriented CFG file is the same as that of the Common CFG file.